 Who Is Traveling?

 USC faculty and staff who are traveling internationally should purchase commercial transportation using a USC Travel Card or direct bill with a USC Contract Travel Agency.
 Doing so provides supplemental insurance coverage for trip assistance and lost baggage as well as select emergency services.
-Please visit https://procurement.usc.edu/travel/travel-safety/insurance/ for more detail.
-Faculty/staff performing research should also notify their Research Dean in instances where they intend to travel to countries with Travel Warnings.
+Please visit https://sites.usc.edu/procurement/travel-expense/travel-safety/insurance/ for more detail.
+Faculty/staff performing research should also notify their Research Dean in instances where they intend to travel to countries with Travel Advisories.

 All USC-organized student international travel must adhere to the USC Study Abroad Trips-Destination Restrictions and Crisis Management policy – https://policy.usc.edu/student-travel-abroad-destination-restrictions-and-crisis-management/.
 This includes travel: (1) under the specific direction of a University school or department; (2) initiated by a student-led organization affiliated with USC; and (3) travel in connection with an individual faculty member’s academic or research activity.
 Study Abroad policies and guidelines address USC Student Health Insurance for student travelers, release forms, required health and safety information, and pre-trip orientations and preparation.
-All instances of student travel to countries for which the State Department has issued a Travel Warning require Strategic and Global Initiatives approval.
+All instances of student travel to countries for which the State Department has issued a Travel Advisory require Strategic and Global Initiatives approval.
 Please contact Strategic and Global Initiatives for assistance (https://global.usc.edu/student-travel-abroad/policies-guidelines/)

 What Are You Taking With You?